eliheuer/GTL002/README.md

 ## Repository Layout

-This font repository structure is inspired by [Unified Font Repository v0.3](https://github.com/unified-font-repository/Unified-Font-Repository), modified for the Google Fonts workflow.
+This Git repository uses and conforms to the standars of the [Google Fonts Project Template](https://github.com/googlefonts/googlefonts-project-template).